Enriched Investment Tax Credit

 - description of the proposed project or activity in relation to the products and/or services delivered by the business;

-- detailed description of the economic benefits to the organization and to Prince Edward Island;
+- a detailed description of the economic benefits to the organization and to Prince Edward Island;

 - detailed information on the estimated costs of the proposed project or activity (cost estimates should be supported by written quotations);